 Being in a hotel room with 3 of your best friends is not a public moment, it’s private.
 The actors had the task of capturing the public personality of these icons and also the private personality they only show to the people close to them.

-Kingsley Ben-Adir had the toughest role of all but creates plenty of memorable moments as Malcolm X. You can identify this is a crucial moment in Malcolm’s life just by the urgency in Ben-Adir’s words.
+Kingsley Ben-Adir had the toughest role of all but created plenty of memorable moments as Malcolm X. You can identify this is a crucial moment in Malcolm’s life just by the urgency in Ben-Adir’s words.

 Eli Goree captures the endearingly boastful spirit of Cassius Clay and his young naivete.
 Aldis Hodge plays Jim Brown and captures his direct but nuanced persona.
 Hodge’s lowkey performance made him the peacekeeper of the group.
 Lastly, Leslie Odom Jr. portrays Sam Cooke with all of the talent and majesty he had in Hamilton.